REBECCA GEBAUER

 Which theories of democratisation best explain why democracy failed in the Weimar Republic?

 It appears to be impossible to identify a singular approach or theory to fully explain the failure of the Weimar republic or any other case of democratization.
-As argued above, the theories on democratisation are manifold and all have their merits, therefore, the best theories for one particular case can only be identified by looking at the defining features of that case.
-The dominance of historical disadvantages and societal struggles in the Weimar republic suggest a historical sociological approach, and though naturally Huntington’s and Moore’s theories cannot fully explain its failure, they do well in putting Weimar into context and to deepen our understanding of it.
+As argued above, the theories on democratisation are manifold and all have their merits, therefore, the best theories for one particular case can only be identified by looking… Read.

 Is it possible for nationalism to avoid being based on either race or ethnicity?

 It seems, on the surface at least, that for the most part nationalism has a strong focus on exclusion based on ethnicity or race by very often aiming to protect the nation from foreigners, with foreigners being mostly identified by the different biological appearance (race) or their different customs (ethnicity).
-However, this essay shows that neither ethnicity or race are the driving force behind nationalism but that nationalism and ethnicity are vulnerable to political exploitation and therefore often appear to go hand in hand.
+However, this essay shows that… Read.

 ‘Theory is always for someone, and for some purpose’ Robert W. Cox

 It appears to be impossible to identify a singular approach or theory to fully explain the failure of the Weimar republic or any other case of democratization.
-As argued above, the theories on democratisation are manifold and all have their merits, therefore, the best theories for one particular case can only be identified by looking at the defining features of that case.
-The dominance of historical disadvantages and societal struggles in the Weimar republic suggest a historical sociological approach, and though naturally Huntington’s and Moore’s theories cannot fully explain its failure, they do well in putting Weimar into context and to deepen our understanding of it.
+As argued above, the theories on democratisation are manifold and all have their merits, therefore, the best theories for one particular case can only be identified by looking… Read.

 How successful are audiences in rejecting and renegotiating media messages?